latex3/latex3.github.io/help/bugs/index.md

    ...                          % code showing the problem
 {% endhighlight %}

+If the [`latexbug.sty`]({{site.baseurl}}/help/bugs/latexbug.sty) package is not part of your distribution you can download it from this site.
+In that case simply place it in the directory next to your test file (or place it into your local `texmf` tree so that it will be always found -- how to do that depends on the installation you use).

 If you run your test file this package will check if there is any code that makes it unlikely that the LaTeX Team can deal with the bug and